-Geophysicists do tons of exploration work.
-For instance, they use gravity, magnetics, seismic in the exploration stage.
+Geophysicists do exploration work, especially in mining, oil, and gas.
+For instance, they use gravity, magnetics, and seismic in the exploration stage.

-The oil industry use geophysics using seismic surveys and tomography for subsurface structure mapping.
+The oil industry uses geophysics using seismic surveys and tomography for subsurface structure mapping.
 Then, in-hole tools measure rock characteristics.

 Large and deep underground mines also need geophysicists for seismic monitoring.
 It’s more about narrowing down target areas for saving money in the long run.

 This type of interpretation work is useful in exploration.
 But after finding deposits, geophysicists are less involved during the production stage.

 Although geology and geophysics are similar sciences, they’re different from each other.
 In fact, we list geophysics as one of the branches of geology.

 As the name implies, geophysicists focus on physics-based measurements.
 By using radar, electrical, magnetic, and gravimetric data, they infer the structure of the Earth.

 By understanding enough about geology, geophysicists interpret the data based on an image from a very unusual camera.
 But geologists use geophysical data, surface mapping, and other sources to interpret the conditions and the sequence of events that led to them.

 Geologists understand the detailed makeup of the rocks involved.
 Whereas geophysicists are not as specialized in recognizing the compositional difference.